 3. Monitor the Margin Ratio

 Another option that traders can implement is monitoring the margin ratio.
 When the margin ratio hits 100%, the position will be liquidated.
-To avoid this outcome, traders can add more margin to their trade and reduce their position (returning leverage).
-This method is akin to keeping a position alive when the ratio is nearing 100% (when the trade is heading further in the wrong direction).
+To avoid this outcome, traders can add more margin to their trade to return leverage and reduce their position).
+This method is akin to keeping a position alive when the trade is heading further in the wrong direction.

 Adding more margin or reducing leverage is similar to starting with less leverage in the first place.
-The difference is that maintaining a specific margin ratio can be done over longer periods and is a dynamic solution.
+The difference is that maintaining a specific margin ratio can be done over more extended periods and is a dynamic solution.

 Liquidation is a scary word that traders would much prefer to avoid if possible.
-The good news is that traders have several tools and trading strategies that they can implement to avoid ever being liquidated.
-From stop losses to liquidation calculators, appropriate usage of leverage, and monitoring margin ratios, traders have multiple resources to avoid liquidation.
+The good news is that traders have several tools and trading strategies that they can implement to avoid being liquidated.
+From stop losses to monitoring the margin ratio, traders have multiple resources to avoid liquidation.

-Read the following support items for more information:
+Read the following support items for more information about trading futures:

 And many more Binance Futures FAQ topics...